aspose-slides/Aspose.Slides-Products/slides/en/python-net/editor/html/_index.md

 ---
 title: Edit HTML in Python
 url: /python-net/editor/html/
 keywords: Edit HTML, HTML, Python API, Python Library
-description: Edit HTML in Python.
-Use Python library API to edit HTML file
+description: Import HTML content, add text or shapes, and export the edited result as HTML5 with Aspose.Slides for Python via .NET.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
 {{< blocks/products/pf/feature-page-wrap >}}

-{{< blocks/products/pf/feature-page-header h1="Edit HTML in Python" h2="High-speed and cross-platform Python library for editing HTML using Python code" >}}
+{{< blocks/products/pf/feature-page-header h1="Edit HTML in Python" h2="Import HTML content, add presentation elements, and export the result as HTML5 with Python" >}}

 {{% blocks/products/pf/feature-page-section h2="Edit HTML using Aspose.Slides" %}}

-[**Aspose.Slides for Python via .NET**](https://products.aspose.com/slides/python-net/) is a powerful Python library used to manipulate and edit presentations, HTML documents, and other files.
-You can edit an HTML doc by adding a new line of text to it.
+[*Aspose.Slides for Python via .NET*](/slides/python-net/) lets you import HTML content into slides, add presentation elements such as text and shapes, and export the edited presentation as HTML5.
+This workflow changes the imported slide content rather than the original HTML document.

 {{% /blocks/products/pf/feature-page-section %}}